-When Africa split away from South America, colliding with Europe, this led to the formation of the Alps and in the area that still includes Valsesia, the entire Earth’s crust folded, leading to the deepest parts emerging at the Periadriatic Seam.
-Thanks to this process, today we are able to see what the earth’s crust consisted of, under the volcano and up to a depth of about 25 km.
+When Africa broke away from South America and collided with Europe, the Alps were formed, and in the area that today comprises Valsesia, the entire earth’s crust folded, causing its deepest parts to rise at the Insubric Line.
+Travelling through Valsesia from Balmuccia to Gattinara, we can still observe what formed the earth’s crust beneath the volcano to a depth of about 25 km.

-Warm summers and an accentuated temperature range, also due to the presence of the Monte Rosa massif behind Gattinara’s hills, together create a microclimate that is perfect for preserving and bringing out the full organoleptic qualities of Nebbiolo.
+Fairly hot summers and accentuated temperature ranges, also due to the presence of the Monte Rosa Massif behind the Gattinara hills, favour a microclimate that preserves and enhances the organoleptic characteristics of Nebbiolo.

-The vineyards are located in three different areas: on the hills of Gattinara is the south-west-facing Luccineglio vineyard, growing Nebbiolo for the production of Gattinara DOCG.
+Our vineyards are located in three different areas: on the hills of Gattinara, the Luccineglio vineyard facing southwest cultivated with Nebbiolo for the production of Gattinara Docg.

-The vineyards of Casa del Bosco which have porphyry soils are planted with Nebbiolo, Croatina, Bonarda and Vespolina grapes for the production of Bramaterra DOC.
+In Sostegno, the Casa del Bosco vineyards rest on porphyry soils and are cultivated with Nebbiolo, Croatina, Bonarda and Vespolina for the production of Bramaterra DOC.

-Lastly, the land between Gattinara and Romagnano Sesia, is used to grow grapes for our table wines, Caplenga (Nebbiolo, Croatina, and Bonarda) and Maulet (Greco).
+Finally, in the land between Gattinara and Romagnano Sesia, we cultivate the grapes for the table wines Caplenga (Nebbiolo, Croatina, Bonarda) and Maulet (Greco).

-Together with Oenologist, Giuseppe Zatti we translate our love of vines into excellent wines, treating our Nebbiolo, the true king of this area, with the respect it so richly deserves.
+Together with oenologist Giuseppe Zatti, we translate our affection for the vineyard into excellent wines, treating Nebbiolo, the true king of this area, with due respect.